jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-experience.rst

 Usually a :term:`docker image` specifies the different functionality and things that you wish to provide to users.
-The following sections will describe how to use existing docker images and how to create custom images.
+The following sections will describe how to use existing docker images, how to create custom images, and how to set environment variables.

 Use an existing docker image
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~